Cliff swallow: Swallows of Capistrano

-Behavior
+Behaviour

 Cliff swallows live in a colonial lifestyle during the breeding season, composed of a large number of pairs per nesting site.
 This group-style life can present the birds with some benefits and disadvantages; valuable information can be shared through group learning about food location and habitat preferences, but it is also much easier to transmit parasites or diseases when living in close proximity.
 The cliff swallows have an unusually large parasite community that includes ectoparasites, ticks, fleas and swallow bugs, among others.
 These parasite infestations have been shown to negatively affect juvenile growth and developmental rates.

 Cliff swallows are socially monogamous, one pair will look after each nest, but many occurrences of sexual polygamy have been noted because of the varying genetics throughout the colony and within many individual nests.
 Both the female and the male cliff swallows will contribute to the colony's genetic variability by performing various actions of brood parasitism.
 The cliff swallows have an "aggressive and fearless" personality in comparison to their relatives the barn swallows, who were noted as being "timid and fearful".